- SAFESPORT PROGRAM

 3. Register for SafeSport within your member account (no charge)

-4. Follow on-screen instructions in your confirmation and go to Team USA site* to complete training
+4. Follow on-screen instructions in your confirmation and go to US Center for SafeSport to complete training

 Coaches, Referees, and Club Administrators will not be able to participate in club practices or activity without a current SafeSport certification on file with USAWP.
 Please login to your USAWP account so you receive credit for the course.